nintech1/data-scientist/README.md

 - Installed and supervised a truck tracking system that reduced logistic cost by 36% and increase the company’s revenue by 3.4%

 ## Projects
-As a focus of my master’s dissertation, I worked on organizational decision making where a company’s KPIs were visualized using visualization tool in R resulting in financial decisions taken based on hypothesis testing of correlation and regression models.
+- As a focus of my master’s dissertation, I worked on organizational decision making where a company’s KPIs were visualized using visualization tool in R resulting in financial decisions taken based on hypothesis testing of correlation and regression models.

-eveloped a predictive model for acute liver failure in Asian-Pacific Americans using artificial intelligence.
+- Developed a predictive model for acute liver failure in Asian-Pacific Americans using artificial intelligence.
 I utilized web scraping and supervised Machine Learning models (linear regression and decision trees) in python to predict a group’s risk of acute liver failure

 ## ACCOMPLISHMENTS AND TRAINING